Klon Centaur: Design

-Finnegan designed the Klon Centaur to be used in conjunction with an amplifier's natural overdrive to add sustain and volume, as opposed to using it as a source of distortion with a clean amplifier.
+With the Klon Centaur, Bill Finnegan of Boston, Massachusetts, sought to offer players a pedal that would add gain to the signal with minimal coloring of the underlying tone.
+It was intended to be used in conjunction with an amplifier's own overdrive to add sustain and volume, as opposed to being used as the sole source of distortion with a clean amplifier.
+The Centaur did however add to the signal a slight increase in midrange frequencies and its own distortion character.